Anon-Planet/thgtoa/guide.md

 After signing up you should set up 2FA authentication within the security options and using KeePassXC TOTP.

-#### Mullvad:

--   Is this against their ToS?
-No <https://mullvad.net/en/help/terms-service/> <sup>[[Archive.org]][437]</sup>

--   Will they require a phone number?
-No, they do not even require an e-mail.

--   Can you create accounts through Tor?
-Yes.

-#### Njalla:

--   Is this against their ToS?
-No <https://njal.la/tos/> <sup>[[Archive.org]][438]</sup>

--   Will they require a phone number?
-No, but they do require an e-mail or an XMPP (Jabber) account somewhere.

--   Can you create accounts through Tor?
-Yes, they even have a ".onion" address at <http://njallalafimoej5i4eg7vlnqjvmb6zhdh27qxcatdn647jtwwwui3nad.onion/>

-#### OnionShare:

--   Is this against their ToS?
-No, they do not even have Terms of Services

--   Will they require a phone number?
-No, they do not even require an e-mail

--   Can you create accounts through Tor?
-Yes (obviously)

 #### OnlyFans:

 -   Is this against their ToS?
 No, it looks fine <https://onlyfans.com/terms> <sup>[[Archive.org]][439]</sup>